denasara0/Antisemitism-detection/.gitignore/old_description.md

 ### **1.1 Project Objective**

 The primary goal of this challenge was to build and evaluate hate speech detection systems specifically for antisemitic content using both datasets I created and annotated, as well as prexisting datasets.
-Our approach involved:
+My approach involved:

 - Training a custom antisemitism detection model on a human-annotated dataset
 - Comparing it against a pre-trained general hate speech detection model